I Transformed Myself Into Kendall Jenner — & This Is What I Looked Like

-The queen of a perfectly disheveled topknot and a dewey, fresh face, Kendall hasn't given up her casual beauty routine, despite her many Vogue covers and wild runway looks.
+The queen of a perfectly dishevelled topknot and a dewy, fresh face, Kendall hasn't given up her casual beauty routine, despite her many Vogue covers and wild catwalk looks.
 From her bold brows, highlighted skin, and laid-back nude lipstick, she's got the model-off-duty thing down — along with her BFFs Gigi Hadid, Cara Delevingne, and Hailey Baldwin.
 And, paired with her signature athleisure looks, it's working for her.

+Since we've already scooped a few of Kendall's favourite makeup hacks (we're still using her bronzer-as-eyeshadow trick), we're taking it a step further by re-creating three of her most iconic hair and makeup looks on one super fan.
+Check out the full transformation above and let us know which look is your favourite in the comments below.

+A few of our takeaways?
+Though we're still in awe of Kim's 25 product-heavy morning regime, we'd probably pick Kendall's very edited version for everyday wear.
+(Though you'll still need extensions and fake lashes, sorry.)
+If you copy nothing else, her bold, straight brows are what make the strongest statement in every single look.
+Mostly we're applauding the way Kendall has interpreted her sisters' style and made it totally her own.
+Let's hear it for the minimalists.

 Advertisement